-Details of the placements, pre-requisites, how to apply and previous students’ Impressions can be found on this site.
-Please refer to these carefully.
+Details of the placements, how to apply and previous students impressions can be found on these pages.
+Please refer to them carefully.

 NB: Outside these OGH placements, the Sydney Medical Program also has special arrangements allowing international students to undertake some of their training in their home country.
 International students should consult the SMP website about that policy.
 It is possible for international students to be successful in gaining an OGH placement which happens to coincide in their home country but this cannot be guaranteed.
 All student applications are treated equally for the OGH placements and are assessed on the criteria outlined on this website (which does not include nationality).

 The Dean’s Scholarship Program and other opportunities for financial assistance

 There are numerous scholarships and prizes that students can apply for to assist financially in undertaking an international experience.
 Details are listed at http://sydney.edu.au/medicine/current-students/costs-assistance/scholarships-prizes/index.php